Chapter 16 : Intermission, Enter Firewhiskey

 As the night winds down, we're too tired to go back inside, and we agree on sneaking back before dawn.
 I can't vouch for the soundness of that plan, it being the brainchild of several liters of drink.
 The four of us lump together, shoulder to shoulder on the dewy grass with no space for limbs, staring out into the misty lake.

-"I'm in love with an irrational harpy," Pickett slurs, holding an empty bottle by his lips.
+"I'm in love with an irrational harpy," Pickett slurs, holding an empty bottle to his lips.

 "Lots of blokes would kill for Rose or Dom.
-Eh, maul, maybe.
+Well, maul, maybe.
 Don't worry, I won't."

 "I just want their fighting to stop."
 Scorpius makes a whimpering noise like a lost cub.
 "I don't even know what it's about.
 Probably over whose sassy gay friend I'd be."